 When a great script is sitting in front of an executive, they don't give a shit how much or how little money you spent learning how to write it.
 They only care that they are going to make money on your words.

 Look, there are tons of gracious and warm-hearted professional writers online truly wanting to help up-and-coming screenwriters understand the industry.
 I applaud and have great respect for them.
-Many of them have generously been guests on #scriptchat.
-Those writers are selfless but don't prescribe to being cult leaders.
+Many of them have generously helped me improve my writing and have also been guests on #scriptchat.
+Those writers are selfless.
 They welcome discussion, engage with their followers, and go the extra mile to share their perspectives for no gain to themselves whatsoever.
 Many experts like that are out there, and you should take the time to find them and listen.

 My concern is the ones who are intolerant of others' viewpoints thus promoting that same intolerance among up-and-coming writers.
-One thing that is consistent is that the screenwriting industry is vastly different now than when some of those "experts" who offer judgmental, "free" online advice broke in, and certainly a more challenging landscape since the economic collapse in 2008.
-The business is ever-changing and evolving and for any writer to give advice on how you should pursue your career onlytheir way makes very little sense to me.
+One thing that is consistent is that the screenwriting industry is vastly different now than when some of those writers who offer judgmental, "free" online advice broke in, and certainly a more challenging landscape since the economic collapse in 2008.
+The business is ever-changing and evolving and for any writer to give advice on how you should pursue your career only their way makes very little sense to me.
 You can’t compare spec scripts to scripts written on assignment, and I’d venture to guess, all those experts' jobs are now from paid writing gigs.
 Good for them.
 That's not sarcastic either.
-I am happy they can earn a living writing and don't have to submit specs to readers, hoping they get past the gate keepers.
+I am truly happy they can earn a living writing and don't have to submit specs to readers, hoping they get past the gatekeepers.